The Difference between Misdemeanor and Felony Charges

 Most people experience shock and denial following their arrest which is why it is prudent to contact an experienced Houston criminal defense attorney as soon as possible.
 Even if you have not yet been charged, but believe you are under investigation, the time to secure an advocate in your corner is now.
 The criminal lawyers of Sullo & Sullo, LLP will always strive to first have your case dismissed, however if a dismissal or acquittal at trial does not appear likely, we will then work to have your charges reduced and penalties minimized

 While our goal will be to resolve your issues outside of trial, we recognize that a trial can be necessary.
-Our Houston criminal law attorneys have the expertise and over a decade of successfully defending those faced with criminal charges—we are ready to step inside the courtroom when the situation demands.
+Our Houston criminal law attorneys have the experience and over a decade of successfully defending those faced with criminal charges—we are ready to step inside the courtroom when the situation demands.
 While everyone hopes they will never need the services of a criminal lawyer, if the time comes when you do, contact Sullo & Sullo, LLP for comprehensive criminal representation.

 To tell us about your case, please fill out the 'Free Consultation' form in the right pane.